 2. Submit the Internship Proposal

 Students work in conjunction with the internship supervisor to develop a Ministry Internship Proposal.
-A copy of the proposal will go to the ministry internship supervisor and Director of Ministry Internships, Office of Contextual Education.
+A copy of the proposal will go to the ministry internship supervisor, Director of Ministry Internships, and the Office of Contextual Education.
 See Internship Proposal below for details on the proposal.

-3. Complete the Internship (CE545R) Cohort Contract Form
+3. Complete the Internship (CE695R) Cohort Contract Form

-Students will complete the CE545R Internship Cohort Contract Form with two signatures (internship supervisor and the student).
-This form must be submitted with a copy of the full internship proposal to the Director of Internships, Contextual Education Office.
+Students will complete the CE695R Internship Cohort Contract Form with two signatures (internship supervisor and the student).
+This form must be submitted with a copy of the full internship proposal to the Contextual Education Office.
 If all requirements are met, Dr. Thomas W. Elliott, Jr. will approve the internship.
+The Contextual Education Office will submit the internship contract to the registrar office for student enrollment.

 4. International Students

-International students should consult with the ISSS office on enrolling in an internship.
+International students who qualify for Curricular Practical Training (CPT) may enroll in an internship and should consult with the ISSS office on enrolling in an internship.
 International students will need to receive authorization before beginning their internship.
 (Please allow at least eight weeks before internship start date.)

 5. Deadlines